 Despite the rumors, pay-per-click advertising is far from dead.
 In truth, it provides the ultimate example of these two marketing methods working together synergistically.
 The very nature of a paid ad is taken straight from the outbound playbook, while the targeting behavior is 100% inbound.

 Most modern ad platforms (Google AdWords, Facebook Ads Manager) allow for advanced targeting.
-These take everything from basic demographic information like age range and location and add to that income range, education level, interests, and more.
-Then on top of that, they add in the ability to filter by activity on the site (for example, Facebook group memberships).
-Toss in more standard keyword filtering, and you can see the power of inbound techniques to better target your traditional outbound ad.
+These take everything from basic demographic information like age and location and add to that income range, education level, interests, and more.
+Then, they add in the ability to filter by activity on the site (for example, Facebook group memberships).
+Toss in more standard keyword filtering, and you can see the power of inbound techniques to target your traditional outbound ad better.